enketo/enketo-core/README.md

 ###Notes for All Developers

-* build with Grunt (using Compass is also possible as long as config.json does not change)
+* build with Grunt (using Compass for sass is also possible as long as config.json does not change)
+* use `grunt watch` to automatically compile (sass) when a source file changes
 * requires webserver - one is included in this repo and can be fired up with `grunt server`

 ###Notes for JavaScript Developers